friends-of-ai/an-introduction-to-artificial-intelligence/README.md

 # An introduction to artificial intelligence

 A translation into english is in progress.
-You can read the german version here: [README.de.md](README.de.md)
+You can read the german version [here](README.de.md).